-3.2 Potential sanctions
+3.3 Potential resolutions

-Once the panel has a full understanding of the details of the complaint, and if it is not dismissed or considered already resolved, the panel should identify a suitable sanction or sanctions.
-Standard sanctions are listed below - the panel may consider other sanctions as appropriate in exceptional circumstances but should prioritise consistency with previous complaints processes.
-The Governance Director or another ETA staff member should ensure that sanctions which rely on action from the subject are resolved within a reasonable time frame.
-If this is judged not to be the case, the complaint may be reopened and escalated.
+Once the panel has a full understanding of the details of the complaint, and if it is not dismissed or considered already resolved, the panel should identify a suitable resolution or resolutions.
+Some options are listed below - the panel may consider other options as appropriate but should prioritise consistency with previous complaints processes.